rbfernan/mycluster/readme.md

     In case you have any issues with the chef-solo recipes, run `vagrant provision`

-**Note**: Run `vagrant destroy` in case you want to remove this VM from your system.
+**Note**: Run `vagrant destroy` in case you want to remove this VM from your system later on.

-The mycluster chef recipe will install  the required softwares (docker and docker-compose) into the VM and create the `/mycluster` diretctory (linked to your `<your project>` directory in the host system ).
+The mycluster chef recipe will install  the required softwares (docker and docker-compose) into the VM and create the `/mycluster` diretctory (linking it to `<your project>` directory in the host system ).

 ### Setting up you cluster

 1. SSH to the VM `vagrant ssh` and switch to root user `sudo su -`  (if running on the virtualbox env)
 2. Go to the `cluster` directory  `cd /mycluster/cluster`
-3. Setup the new cluster
+3. Setup a new cluster

 ```
  ./setupCluster.sh -h